ayanarora00/blocky/README.md

                                         The collision visualization irregular

+## Revision log (changes added after getting feedback)

+In the deleteRow function of blocky, professor Osera's feedback pointed to a potential error that comes up when a row is filled up and needs to be cleared.

+The error was because of the loop going from n to 0 but n's updating condition was an increment (n++) instead of a decrement (n--).
+We were also assigning well[n][col] = false; instead of well[0][col] = false;

 ~~~console
 We had git problems so there isn't a log.
 Discussed with Professor Osera, though - project good for submission